 The 10-second takeaway

-For the quarter ended March 31 (Q1), Move met expectations on revenues and missed estimates on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Move beat expectations on revenues and missed estimates on earnings per share.

-Compared with the prior-year quarter, revenue contracted slightly and GAAP earnings per share expanded to zero.
+Compared to the prior-year quarter, revenue increased and GAAP earnings per share dropped significantly.

-Move reported revenue of $47.7 million.
-The two analysts polled by S&P Capital IQ expected a top line of $47.5 million on the same basis.
-GAAP reported sales were 2.7% lower than the prior-year quarter's $49.1 million.
+Move logged revenue of $52.7 million.
+The three analysts polled by S&P Capital IQ anticipated revenue of $51.7 million on the same basis.
+GAAP reported sales were 12% higher than the prior-year quarter's $47.3 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at $0.09.
 The three earnings estimates compiled by S&P Capital IQ anticipated $0.12 per share.
 GAAP EPS of $0.04 for Q4 were 56% lower than the prior-year quarter's $0.09 per share.